Sudanese security seizes two newspapers

-December 4, 2016 (KHARTOUM) - Sudan’s National Intelligence and Security Services (NISS) on Sunday has seized copies of the independent daily Al-Jareeda and mouthpiece of the Sudanese communist Party (SCP) Al-Midan from the printing house without giving reasons.
+December 27, 2016 (KHARTOUM) - Sudan’s National Intelligence and Security Services (NISS) on Tuesday has seized copies of Al-Jareeda and Akhir Lahza newspaper from the printing house without giving reasons.

-Mass confiscation has emerged as a new technique of punishment by the NISS which tend to accuse affected newspapers of crossing the red lines through publishing reports that adversely impact on national security.

-NISS has recently intensified crackdown on newspapers for publishing news reports and articles on the nationwide civil disobedience act which took place between 27 and 29 November.
-Since last Monday, it seized copies of various dailies 19 times.
+- A Sudanese man reads a local Arabic newspaper in Khartoum on April 27, 2009.
+(Getty)

 Al-Jareeda has been one of the most newspapers in Sudan subject to suspension and confiscation.
-Last May, the NISS had confiscated copies of the newspaper four times during five days.
+It has been seized ten times within the last four weeks.

+Journalists working for Akhir Lahza told Sudan Tribune that the newspaper was likely confiscated for publishing a column by Abdalla al-Shiekh in which he discussed recent differences within the ruling National Congress Party (NCP).

+It is noteworthy that Akhir Lahza newspaper is owned by the prominent member of the NCP and former governor of South Darfur state al-Hag Atta al-Manan.

+NISS has recently intensified crackdown on newspapers for publishing news reports and articles on the recent nationwide civil disobedience actions.
+Since last month, it seized copies of various dailies 30 times.

 The NISS routinely confiscates newspapers either to prevent circulation of certain stories or to punish them retroactively on previous issues.